top of page

 Troy, Michigan

 Residents should have a say in the decisions that impact them.
-With my background in community engagement, I advocated that we draw the community into our decision-making – from the City’s annual budget process to master plan update to regular community surveys to inform where our tax dollars are spent.
-In my time on Council, I have put forward resources and proclamations to support resident outreach and celebrate our community in all of its diversity.
+With my background in community engagement, I advocated that we draw the community into our decision-making — from the City’s annual budget process to master plan update to regular community surveys to inform where our tax dollars are spent

 Track Record